abdiali9148/Big-Data-Processing/doc/Plan.md

 Deliver:

 *   [ ] A set of test cases that you have personally run on your computer.
-    *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.
-    *   Include a description of what happened for *each test case*.
-    *   For any bugs discovered, describe their cause and remedy.
 *   [ ] **Tag** the last commit in this phase `tested` and push it to GitLab.